-Laura D’Andrea Tyson is the S.K. and Angela Chan Professor of Global Management at the Haas School of Business, at the University of California Berkeley.
-She served as Dean of London Business School from 2002–2006, and as Dean of the Berkeley Haas School of Business from 1998–2001.
+Laura D’Andrea Tyson is a professor at the Haas School of Business at the University of California, Berkeley.
+She served as dean of London Business School from 2002–2006, and as dean of the Haas School of Business from 1998–2001.

-Tyson is a Senior Advisor at the McKinsey Global Institute, Credit Suisse Research Institute, and The Rock Creek Group.
-She is a Senior Fellow at American Progress and is on the Advisory Council of the Brookings Institution Hamilton Project.
-She also serves on the Advisory Board of Newman’s Own, Generation Investment Management, H&Q Asia Pacific and Tykoon.
-Tyson is the chair of the Board of Trustees for the Blum Center for Development Economies and the Bay Area Council Economic Institute.
-She is an Advisor to Samsung SDS and a Special Advisor at the Berkeley Research Group.
-She is a Commissioner at the Committee for Responsible Federal Budget and is a member of The MIT Corporation, Committee on Capital Markets Regulation, Henry Jackson Initiative Task Force, Jacobs Foundation Board of Trustees, Think Long Committee for California and 21st Century Council.
-She is a member of the National Academies’ Board on Science, Technology and Economic Policy and a co-chair of the World Economic Forum Global Agenda Council on Women’s Empowerment.
-Tyson serves on the Boards of Directors of Morgan Stanley, AT&T, Silver Spring Networks, CBRE Group Inc., and the Peter G. Peterson Institute of International Economics.
+Tyson is currently a senior advisor at the McKinsey Global Institute, Credit Suisse Research Institute, and The Rock Creek Group.
+She is a Senior Fellow at the Center for American Progress and is on the Advisory Council of the Brookings Institution Hamilton Project.
+She is an advisory board member of Pave, Inc., Newman’s Own, Generation Investment Management, H&Q Asia Pacific, and Tykoon.
+She is the chair of the Board of Trustees for the Blum Center for Developing Economies, Jacobs Foundation, and the Bay Area Council Economic Institute.
+She is an advisor to the Alliance for Competitive Taxation and Samsung SDS.
+She is a special advisor at the Berkeley Research Group and is a commissioner at the Committee for Responsible Federal Budget.
+Tyson is also a member of the Committee on Capital Markets Regulation and the Henry Jackson Initiative Task Force for Inclusive Capitalism.
+She serves on the National Academies’ Board on Science, Technology and Economic Policy and is a member of its Innovation Policy Forum.
+Tyson is also a member of Nicolas Berggruen’s Think Long Committee for California and 21st Century Council.
+She is the co-chair of the World Economic Forum Global Agenda Council on Women’s Empowerment.
+She serves on the Boards of Directors of Morgan Stanley, AT&T, CBRE Group Inc., and Silver Spring Networks.

 Tyson has written books and articles on industrial competitiveness and trade.
-She has also written opinion columns for many publications including BusinessWeek, The New York Times and the Financial Times and she has made numerous television appearances on economic issues.
-She is an Economics Editor of Current TV and is on the editorial board of the International Economy.
-She contributes to the New York Times Economix blog, Project Syndicate and the Financial Times A-list.
+She has also written opinion columns for many publications including Bloomberg Businessweek, The New York Times, and the Financial Times and she has made numerous television appearances on economic issues.
+She is on the editorial board of The International Economy.
+She contributes to the New York Times Economix blog, Project Syndicate, and the Financial Times A-list.